-Cloud is the foundation for the agile business world.
+Cloud is the foundation for this new agile business world.
 It's the platform for enabling agile application development.
-Cloud-based infrastructure is key to delivering flexible, on-demand access to the resources underpinning new digital business offerings.
-It allows organisations to scale infrastructure as needed to support changing business priorities while reducing the risks of wasted IT resources that inhibit investments in new digital services.
+Cloud-based infrastructure is key to delivering flexible, on-demand access to the resources underpinning these new digital business offerings.
+It allows organisations to scale infrastructure as needed to support changing business priorities while reducing the risks of wasted IT resources that inhibited past investments in new digital services.

-When it comes to the cloud transition, for many enterprises, success or failure ties directly to the effectiveness of their IT service delivery environment.
+If It comes to the cloud transition, for many enterprises, success or failure ties directly to the effectiveness of their IT service delivery environments.

-Our goal here is to show you how you can successfully undertake your digital transformation and what to watch out for when planning, designing and implementing your transition to the Cloud.
+Our goal here is to show you how you can successfully undertake your business' digital transformation and what to watch out for when planning, designing and implementing your transition to the Cloud.